sejong-rcv/Video-Oasis/README.md

 pip install -e .
 ```

-## Dataset 🎞
+## 🎞 Dataset

 We release the MUPO training data on Hugging Face, curated from [ViRL39K](https://huggingface.co/datasets/TIGER-Lab/ViRL39K).

-## Video-Oasis 🎞

-(Comming soon.
-Stay Tuned..!)

-## Evaluation 📑
+## 📑 Evaluation

 Evaluation is handled via [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval), which is bundled in this repo.

 To run the benchmark suite used in the paper:

 ```bash
 python run.py \